-Number of students enrolled on or before April 21, 2023 and enrolled through May 5, 2023 or the last day of school, not participating in ISAT/IDAA in mathematics
+Number of students enrolled on or before April 19, 2024 and enrolled through May 3, 2024 or the last day of school, lwhichever comes first, not participating in ISAT/IDAA in mathematics l

-"Students who are absent for the entire state-approved testing window because of medical reasons or are homebound are exempt from taking the ISAT if such circumstances prohibit them from participating (IDAPA 08.02.03.112.05.e)."
+"Students who are absent for the entire state-approved testing window because of medical reasons or are homebound are exempt from taking the ISAT if such circumstances prohibit them from participating (IDAPA 08.02.03.112.05)."
 Schools must submit an appeal with official written documentation in the Assessment Participation Rate Appeals application to remove those students from the denominator.

-A student must complete both Performance Task (PT) and Computer Adaptive Task (CAT) to receive a valid scale score on ISAT.
+A student must complete both Performance Task (PT) and Computer Adaptive Task (CAT) to receive a valid scale score on ISAT in mathematics.
 For IDAA, those students whose test administrator or proctor applied the early stopping rule due to lack of consistent observable responses, still receive a valid score.

 Details on ISAT/IDAA participation rate calculations and rules are available in the Assessment Participation Rate Appeals Guide.
-For more information on participation rate targets, refer to the ISAT/IDAA Participation Rate Target section (p.83).
+For more information on participation rate targets, refer to the ISAT/IDAA Participation Rate Target section (p.75).